-Reasonable accommodations will be made for anyone with a disability that requires modification of seating, testing, or other class requirements.
-Students must contact the Office of Student Disability Services (Rocket Hall 1820; 419-530-4981; http://www.utoledo.edu/offices/student-disability-services/) for an evaluation and a form specifying what accommodations are judged reasonable for that student.
+Reasonable accommodations will be made for anyone with a disability that may require some modification of seating, testing, or other class requirements.
+Students must contact the Office of Student Disability Services (Rocket Hall 1820) for an evaluation and a form specifying what course accommodations are judged reasonable for that student.
 Please contact the instructor after class or during office hours so that appropriate arrangements may be made.